CrowdStrike/crimson-falcon/docs/HostMigration.md

 opts = {
   offset: 56, # Integer | The offset to start retrieving records from
   limit: 56, # Integer | The maximum records to return.
 [1-10000]
-  sort: 'name|asc', # String | The property to sort by.
+  sort: 'status|asc', # String | The property to sort by.
   filter: 'filter_example' # String | The filter expression that should be used to limit the results.
-Valid fields: target_cid, status, migration_status, created_by, created_time, name, id, migration_id
+Valid fields: migration_status, created_by, created_time, name, id, migration_id, target_cid, status
 }

 begin